|Pound-for-Pound Rankings||Khabib Nurmagomedov||29-0|

 Prior to its folding and absorption by the UFC, Ronda Rousey was the Strikeforce Women's Bantamweight Champion.
 Rousey was eventually awarded the inaugural UFC Women's Bantamweight Championship on December 6, 2012, at the UFC on Fox: Henderson vs Diaz pre-event press conference.

 After a reign of 1,074 days, Rousey lost the Bantamweight Championship to Holly Holm at UFC 193.
-Holm would eventually lose the title to Meisha Tate, who was beaten by Amanda Nunes at UFC 200 for the title.
-Nunes has held the title for a total of 1,110 days (and counting).
+Holm lost the title to Miesha Tate, who was defeated by the current champion Amanda Nunes for the title, at UFC 196.
+Nunes has defended her title against the likes of Ronda Rousey, Valentina Shevchenko, Raquel Pennington, Holy Holm and Germaine De Randamie.
+Nunes has been the incumbent title holder for 1,614 days and counting, a record in UFC Women's Championship history.

 Prior to the UFC-WEC merger, José Aldo was the WEC Featherweight Champion.
 Aldo was awarded the inaugural UFC Featherweight Championship on November 20, 2010, at UFC 123 in a ceremony prior to the event.

 At UFC 194, Conor McGregor won the Undisputed Featherweight Championship after beating Jose Aldo within 13 seconds.
-At UFC 206, Max Holloway won the Featherweight Championship from Aldo.
+At UFC 212, Max Holloway won the Undisputed Featherweight Championship from Aldo.
+Holloway, who defended his title against the likes of Jose Aldo, Brian Ortega and Frankie Edgar, lost his title to Alexander Volkanovski.
+Volkanovski is the current UFC Featherweight Champion and defended his title against Holloway via split decision in a rematch at UFC 251.

 Prior to UFC 31 in 2001, the Lightweight Title was known as the Bantamweight Title.
 The Strikeforce Lightweight Title was seemingly unified with the UFC Lightweight Title on April 20, 2013, when Benson Henderson defeated Gilbert Melendez.

 The UFC Lightweight Title has been held by the likes of Frankie Edgar, Anthony Pettis, Rafael Dos Anjos, and Eddie Alvarez throughout the years.
-At UFC 205, Conor McGregor won the Lightweight Title.
-At UFC 223, Khabib Nurmagomedov became the Lightweight Title after beating Al Iaquinta.
+At UFC 205, Featherweight Champion Conor McGregor won the Lightweight Title after defeating Eddie Alvarez via TKO and became the first fighter in UFC history to hold two belts simultaneously.
+At UFC 223, Khabib Nurmagomedov became the Lightweight Champion after defeating Al Iaquinta via unanimous decision.

 Champion: Kamaru Usman [16–1]